RakeshShrestha/Php-Web-Objects/Readme.md

 3. mbstring

 Optional
-1. Curl -- In order to use firebase messaging and Amazon S3 Storage
+1. Curl -- In order to use firebase messaging, curl extended soap client with ntlmstream support and Amazon S3 Storage
 2. Memcached extension

 Password Values